-Beginning in the fall of the 2012-2013 school year, the Hancock County School Attendance Protocol was put into effect.
-This new initiative unites the K-8 schools of Hancock County in their efforts to improve school attendance.
-At designated intervals throughout the school year, parents/guardians of students with accumulated absences not due to medical reasons will receive:
+Greenfield-Central Schools participates in the Hancock County attendance initiative.
+This initiative unites the schools of Hancock County in their efforts to improve school attendance.
+At designated intervals throughout the school year, parents/guardians of students with accumulated unexcused absences will receive:

-- Phone calls from the student's home school - Attendance violation letters from the student's home school - Notice of a Student Attendance Contract - Invitation to attend required meetings between principal (or designee) and parents/guardians - Attendance violation letter from the Hancock County Prosecutor's Office - Formal referral to the Hancock County Prosecutor's Office

-Parents/guardians may be required to submit a Certificate of Incapacity signed by a licensed physician under Indiana Code 20-33-2-18 at request for continued absences.
+- Phone calls from the student's home school - Attendance violation letters from the student's home school - Notice of a Student Attendance Contract - Invitation to attend required meetings between principal (or designee) and parents/guardians - Attendance violation letter from the Hancock County Prosecutor's Office - Formal referral to the Hancock County Prosecutor's Office - Parents/guardians may be required to submit a Certificate of Incapacity signed by a licensed physician under Indiana Code 20-33-2-18 at request for continued absences.